glouppe/info8010-deep-learning/lecture6.md

 For a long time, there was a clear accuracy gap between one-stage and two-stage detectors:
 - One-stage (YOLO, SSD, RetinaNet): fast inference, simpler pipeline.
-- Two-stage (Faster R-CNN and variants): traditionally more accurate, especially on small objects.
+- Two-stage (Faster R-CNN and variants): traditionally more accurate, especially on small objects, but slower.

 ???